-t is no secret that consumer packaged goods (CPG) brands have seen extraordinary growth in 2020.
-Everyday household products such as Lysol, Charmin, and Kleenex were shot into the spotlight overnight.
-McKinsey reports that, since the beginning of the pandemic, Amazon has seen 65% growth in grocery categories in the United States and 80% growth in key European markets.
+It is no secret that consumer packaged goods (CPG) brands have seen extraordinary growth in 2020.
+What is a CPG brand?
+Everyday household products such as Lysol, Charmin, and Kleenex are examples of some of the best CPG brands who shot into the spotlight overnight.
+McKinsey reports that, since the beginning of the pandemic, Amazon has seen 65% CPA growth in grocery categories in the United States and 80% CPA growth in key European markets.
 Due to heightened consumer interest, previously quieter brands have developed a huge social presence and strong brand voices across digital marketing channels.
 We dove into this growing industry to understand how top CPG brands are engaging these larger audiences, and what marketers can learn from the big players when it comes to creative and strategy.

 In contrast to the millennial lifestyle brands that immediately come to mind when we think of Instagram, CPG brands have taken a very educational approach to this channel.
 Feeds are flooded with informational, text-based product posts, “How-Tos,” or short video clips of the product in action.
 Recently, large CPG companies have also used Instagram to promote the ways in which their products are environmentally friendly or can be recycled, as sustainability is a growing value amongst consumers.
 Febreze is a great example of educational content, highlighting ways to use the product through adorable video clips that are simple and relatable.